AndreGraca3/Market-Tracker/README.md

 # Market Tracker 🚀

-Market Tracker is service designed to help users track the variation of prices across different stores.
+Market Tracker is a service designed to help users track the variation of prices across different stores.

 ## Features 🌟

 - **Variation Analysis**: Users can view the variation of prices over time for a specific item.
 - **Store Comparison**: Users can compare prices of an item across different stores.
-- **Account system**: The app supports an account system to allow users to save their preferences and track their favorite items.
+- **Account System**: The app supports an account system to allow users to save their preferences and track their favorite items.
+- **Rating System**: Possibility for users to leave a review on products they choose to.

 ## Technologies Used 💻

 - **Backend**: C# with ASP.NET Core
+- **Android**: Jetpack Compose
-- **Frontend**: Next.js with React
+- **Webapp**: Vite with React
 - **Database**: PostgreSQL
 - **Authentication**: JSON Web Tokens (JWT)
 - **API Documentation**: Swagger UI

 ## About Us 🙋‍♂️

-This app was developed by a team of students at ISEL (Instituto Superior de Engenharia de Lisboa) as part of the Software Engineering course.
+This service was developed by a team of students at ISEL (Instituto Superior de Engenharia de Lisboa) as part of the Software Engineering course.
 The team members are:

 - André Graça (47224)
 - Diogo Santos (48459)